March 15, 2022

 An app like Geekbot, for example, does daily stand-ups in an asynchronous way, replacing the synchronous alternative (which would be a productivity-sapping meeting where everyone gives an update on what they’re working on).

-Or Flamingo, which is an asynchronous way to manage leave requests, as opposed to needing a real-time discussion where you ask a manager for time off (a process which is nerve-wracking for many people, and results in big issues with presenteeism).
+Or Flamingo, which is an asynchronous leave tracker, an alternative to needing a real-time discussion where you ask a manager for time off (a process which is nerve-wracking for many people, and results in big issues such as burnout and presenteeism).

 Free trial.
 No credit card required.

 If you listen to hype-pieces about remote work, you’ll probably hear that asynchronous communication is the only way to work, and that in-person or synchronous communications are never worthwhile.

 While async does allow businesses to work more efficiently, there is a place for synchronous communication as well, in both remote and non-remote workplaces.